heikovetter/BlazorGrpcSample/README.md

 [YouTube curse: Blazor with gRPC Services](https://youtu.be/ynZlJ3pACpI)

-In this course we build a Blazor Webapplication Client and connect the client via gRPC to the Server.
-The Server gets build as an ASP.NET Core Webapplication.
+In this course we build a Blazor Web Application Client and connect the client via gRPC to the Server.
+The Server gets build as an ASP.NET Core Web Application.

 **Topics:**
 - Blazor (Server Side)